RovlixTinProject/NeverX/README.md

 ## Features and Functionality

-This section will be populated with the **specific features** and functionalities of the **EternalX** *project*.
+This section will be populated with the **specific features** and functionalities of the **Erestive** *project*.
 Since no specific code or files were provided beyond the repository information, this section will remain a placeholder until those details are available.
 Example features might include:

 >   **[Feature 1]:** Script for every executers.